-But I couldn’t help to feel sorry for the polar bears, summer in Japan is extremely hot and humid so despite the fact they had this huge swimming pool it was clearly obvious that they weren’t enjoying themselves…
+But I couldn’t help to feel sorry for the polar bears, summer in Japan is extremely hot and humid so despite the fact they had this vast swimming pool it is evident that they weren’t enjoying themselves…

 It was great for farms and smaller animals, however.

 TOP THINGS TO DO IN CHIYODA-KU

 ❍ Tokyo Imperial Palace “Kôkyo”

 A landmark of Japan, the Imperial Palace is the primary residence of the Emperor of Japan.
 You can only visit the two gardens.
 Which I didn’t get the chance to do as it was closed when I went.
 Oops.

 Akihabara or as they informally call it “Akiba” is the tech neighbour of Tokyo, if you’re looking for some new technologies or second-hand shops then this is the place to go.